andrewcooke/cosas/arduino/xqria/README.md

 4 potentiometers connected to free pins (the pin numbers can be changed in the code).

+the gui assumes that the leds, pots, and buttons are arranged into 4 "control groups", each containing one led, one button, and one pot. also, there should be a clear progression between the control groups (eg by placing them from left to right in a horizontal line).

 i worked with the "proto-synth" designed by gclab - https://gclabchile.com/ - and i am sure that gonzalo would be happy to cooperate with any hardware, i don't use any of the other proto-synth